An introduction to CDNs and SEO benefits

 Increased reliability and content availability

 The distributed nature of a CDN means it can handle several exogenous challenges.
-As previously highlighted, website traffic can come in waves, and by implementing load balancing across several servers, a CDN can handle rapid boosts in traffic.
+As previously highlighted, website traffic can come in waves, a CDN can handle rapid traffic boost by implementing load balancing across several servers.

-Although technology is more reliable than ever, things can still go wrong such as hardware failures and server outages.
-A CDN can handle hardware failures a lot better than origin servers and provides an intelligent fail-over that gives uninterrupted service if one or more servers go down.
+Although technology is more reliable than ever, things hardware failures and server outages can still occur.
+A CDN can handle hardware failures much better than origin servers and provides an intelligent fail-over that gives uninterrupted service if one or more servers go down.

 This failsafe will have the SEO benefit of ensuring your site is operating and available to be crawled by search engines.
-This benefit is especially important if you are active in your SEO practices, as it’s key that the changes you implement are crawled.
+This benefit is especially important if you are active in your SEO practices, as it is key that the changes you implement are crawled.

 Improvements to your website security

 Not only will response times be impacted by a CDN, but so will website security.
-The primary method of this is through Distributed Denial of Service (DDOS) mitigation.
+The primary method is Distributed Denial of Service (DDoS) mitigation.